nolageek/mystique/README.md

-Mystique Synchronet 3.16+ Command Shell
+Mystique Synchronet 3.17+ Command Shell

 This is still very much in development.
 You can see it in use on my BBS, capitolshrill.com.

 I'm writing this synchronet shell since I couldn't find a simple one that was written in js - they're mostly in BAJA and that prevented a lot of what I wanted to do.
 I'm pulling a lot of inspiration from various other BBS software.

-NOTE: At this time I am *not supporting* this shell in any way and I would not recommend using this on your board unless you wanted to mess with it.
-It shouldn't break anthing in particular though.
+NOTE: At this time I am *not officially supporting* this and I would not recommend using this on your board unless you wanted to mess with it.
+I really need documentation.
+It works and shouldn't break anything in particular though.

 I am working on making it more generic so others can use it.